Overview

 Send real examples from your database—not idealized versions.
 Include all fields, even optional ones.

-Reach defines schemas in the system that accept your exact structure.
-Each schema is assigned a category: Schema Categories:contacts_schema: Customer/contact recordstransactions_schema: Transaction/billing recordslocations_schema: Location/address records- Additional schemas: Custom schemas as needed for your business model
+Create a schema for each record type.
+Each schema accepts your exact structure and is assigned a category: Schema Categories:contacts_schema: Customer/contact recordstransactions_schema: Transaction/billing recordslocations_schema: Location/address records- Additional schemas: Custom schemas as needed for your business model

-Reach identifies which fields in your structure serve key purposes:- Customer Mappings
+In each schema mapping, identify which fields serve key purposes:- Customer Mappings

 - Transaction Mappings